Parental leave in the United States: History

 Despite some localized employees' access to maternity leave, there was growing pressure for national maternity leave legislation in the early 1990s.
 Many new mothers continued to be excluded from such maternity leave provisions despite growing national demand.
-Until the enactment of FMLA in 1993, maternity leave coverage was governed by state law, collective bargaining agreements, and employer policies.
+Until the enactment of Family and Medical Leave Act in 1993, maternity leave coverage was governed by state law, collective bargaining agreements, and employer policies.
 Women now enjoyed greater employment opportunities and changing gender norms that encouraged increased labor involvement.
 That increased female employment also extended to mothers, who now were now more likely to engage in the workforce even if they had a young child.
 The labor participation rate of mothers with children aged less than one rose from 31% in 1976 to 54% in 1992.
 The contribution of women's earnings to their family income rose from 26.6% in 1970 to 36% in 2008.
 In spite of a high labor force participation rate, only an estimated 40% of working women had access to explicit maternity leave protection.
 That inadequate national coverage provoked intense protest and growing national consensus on the value of maternity leave.
 Ultimately, the increased salience and galvanized national support prompted the enactment of the Family and Medical Leave Act of 1993, mandating maternity leave.

 Although the Family and Medical Leave Act required employers to guarantee job-protected, unpaid leave up to 12 weeks after the birth or adoption of a new child, an estimated 41% of employees in the United States were not covered in 2012.
 Nearly two-thirds of mothers had to work during their pregnancies between 2002 and 2008.
 By 2012, only 14% of US fathers had access to paid family leave as an employee benefit.
 About two-thirds of employees (68%) had access to paid sick leave, and 38% had access to short-term disability benefits.
 Before the FMLA, the term "family" referred to a nuclear family with two parents of opposite sexes and the "mother" could bear a child.
 That was the only definition acknowledged by medical and economic research done before the LGBTQ rights movement.
 Only recently have studies caught up to a modern and more inclusive definition of a family.